PRESIDENT

 STUDENT INTEREST GROUP (SIG) REPRESENTATIVES

-ANTHROPOLOGY NEWS EDITORS
+ANTHROPOLOGY NEWS EDITOR

 MEMBERS AT LARGE

-Corliss Heath (Medical Anthropology)
+Corliss Heath (Co-chair)

 Corliss D. Heath is a Health Scientist in the Division of Policy and Data (DPD) at the Health Resources and Services Administration (HRSA)/HIV/AIDS Bureau in Rockville, MD.
 There she leads and coordinates various projects, while providing guidance, evaluation, implementation, and training to assure the provision of high-quality HIV intervention, care, and treatment services to people with HIV.
 Corliss D. Heath has nearly 30 years of professional experience in public health research.
 She is a graduate of Clark Atlanta University with a Bachelor of Science degree in Mathematics and a graduate of Emory University with a Master of Public Health degree in Biostatistics and a Master of Divinity degree, respectively.
 She also holds a PhD in Applied Anthropology specializing in Medical Anthropology from the University of South Florida (USF) (Tampa, FL).
 Her research interests include HIV intervention and care, mental health, religion and culture, women’s health, black feminist/womanist theory, and health inequities and inequalities.